PowerShell/ProjectMercury/docs/azcopilot_dev_spec.md

 ### scenarios

-- Allow to create Azure Cognitive Services account and deploy Azure.OpenAI instances
+- Automatically create Azure Cognitive Services account and deploy Azure.OpenAI instances after user approval
 - Allow to use existing Azure OpenAI service deployment
   - For the public OpenAI service, it's not a goal for now.
 The objective is to drive Azure.OpenAI usage.
-- AI model registration management
+- AI-model management
-  - The term "_AI model_" is an abstract concept, representing a specific AI usage scenario.
+  - The term "_AI-model_" is an abstract concept, representing a specific AI usage scenario.
 For example:
-    - "Azure PowerShell" AI model
+    - "Azure PowerShell" AI-model
-    - "Bash and Az CLI" AI model
+    - "Bash and Az CLI" AI-model
-    - "PowerShell scripting" AI model
+    - "PowerShell scripting" AI-model
-  - An "_AI model_" consists of 2 components: an OpenAI endpoint, a system prompt.
+  - An "_AI-model_" consists of 2 components: an OpenAI endpoint, a system prompt.
   - An "_OpenAI endpoint_" consists of 3 parts: endpoint URL, api-key OR AAD token, deployment name.

 ### Feature list based on scenarios